15 Facts You Probably Didn’t Know About Email

 15 email facts you want to know

-2. Almost 2,8 million emails are sent every second, according to Internet Live Stats.
+# 2. Almost 3.5 million emails are sent every second.

-10. Keep this in mind if you’re sending newsletters: according to several studies, Tuesday is the best day of the week to send an email.
-However, run your own tests until you figure out what your audience prefers.
+# 10. Keep this in mind if you’re sending newsletters: according to several studies, Tuesday is the best day of the week to send an email.
+Thursday is supposed to be the second best day.
+However, this is one of those email facts you have to test yourself.
+Experiment until you figure out what your audience prefers.

-12. People own about 1.8 accounts per user.
-How many do you own?
+# 12. People own about 1.8 accounts per user.
+How many do you have?